 Cooper Mountain Elementary School

-Present Day as Comprehensive Distance Learning Model: Cooper Mountain Elementary School has always thrived as a local neighborhood school with a strong sense of community.
-This year our enrollment numbers have gone down significantly due to students withdrawing for other school options.
-As of today, we have 397 students in grades Kindergarten through 5th.
-We have an additional 20 students in our Lower and Upper Social Communication Classrooms.
-This number is down about 75 students from where we ended in the Spring with 492 students.
-6% of our students are English Language Learners with over 23 languages spoken in the home.
-18% of our students qualify for Special Education services and 18% of our families qualify for meal benefits.
+Profile: Cooper Mountain Elementary School has always thrived as a local neighborhood school with a strong sense of community.
+Today, we have 416 students in grades Kindergarten through 5th.
+We have an additional 15 students in our Social Communication Classrooms.
+9% of our students are English Language Learners with over 20 languages spoken in the home.
+14% of our students qualify for Special Education services.

-Although committed to using the workshop model with fidelity in reading, writing and math this school year, the workshop has been implemented with differing levels of fidelity over the past several years.
-The focus is on understanding individual students as learners, readers, writers, and mathematicians.
-Teachers use Units of Study to teach and IRLA to assess where students are in their reading progression.
-They are able to provide specific feedback to students to identify what they need to do in order to meet their current goal as well as what they need to do in order to move forward in their growth.
+We continue to utilize formative assessments including IRLA(K-5) and Easy CBM (K-2) to monitor student’s reading progression.
+Teachers are able to provide specific feedback to students to identify what they need to do in order to meet their current goal as well as what they need to do in order to move forward in their growth.
 In writing, authentic published writing and continual daily practice provide informed data for next steps in instruction.
 In math, all teachers are now using the workshop model and mathematical practices to ensure we are supporting the individual learners.
-This is still new for many grade levels so there is quite a bit of discomfort with moving forward, as well as many teachers who continue to rely on Engage NY.

 We are an integrated model working toward a consulting model with our ELD and classroom teachers to support our English Language Learners.
 This is a four year roll out plan that began implementation last school year.
 We have a 0.5 ELD teacher who pushes into classrooms to help support students and teachers.
 She collaborates with classroom teachers one day per month to help plan lessons and discuss needs.
 We will work with district TOSA’s to determine areas in which we can support ELL and all students in our classrooms with sheltered practices.